mantielero/vs.nim/examples/plugins/README.md

 Inside it will:
 1. Configure the plugin: `configPlugin`
-2. Register the function: `registerFunction`.
+2. Register the function: [registerFunction](https://vapoursynth.com/doc/api/vapoursynth4.h.html#registerfunction).
 One of the parameters of this function will be the function used to create a new function; in this case, `filterCreate`.

 #### filterCreate
 This is the function responsible for creating the filter.